mrqli/sfcc/concepts/Web Service.md

       - It includes properties like ```configuration```, ```credentialID```, ```mock``` status, ```requestData```, ```response```, ```throwOnError```, and ```URL```, along with methods for service invocation and configuration.

 ## Rate Limiter
 The rate limiter allows a maximum number of calls to a web service in a specified time interval.
+The rate limit is checked prior to every invocation of the web service.
 If the rate limit is reached, a ``ServiceUnavailableException`` is thrown.

 ## Circuit Breaker
 The circuit breaker suspends calls to a web service if a certain number of calls fail within a specified time interval.
-If the rate limit is reached, a ``ServiceUnavailableException`` is thrown.
+If the limit is reached, a ``ServiceUnavailableException`` is thrown.